Deep Dive

 3. Near-term Market Outlook

-What it means: The trend is neutral-to-slightly-bullish, contingent on macro cues.
+What it means: The bias is neutral to slightly bearish, contingent on holding key technical levels amid macro uncertainty.

 Conclusion